-- to provide knowledge of social, economic, managerial, legal and physical systems which collectively contribute to the success or failure of the development and management of the Urban Estate. - (ii) to initiate proposals for the development of property and, as part of the process, to: - satisfy economic, financial, legal and planning constraints; - establish an appropriate management structure (including joint ventures) to allow the development to be completed as efficiently as possible; - monitor the development process ensuring that consultants, and contractors satisfy the needs of the client organisation; - estimate the social costs and benefits of development and community acceptance of this. - (iii) to manage a group of properties or a property portfolio in order to: - provide and maintain an adequate return to the owner/investor. - satisfy the needs of the tenants. - protect and maintain the urban environment. - (iv) to develop and advise on appropriate investment strategies in isolation or as part of an overall investment portfolio. - to participate as a member of an organisations management team or as the leader of such a team, and develop corporate policy. - (vi) to develop an appreciation of a professional ethic which emphasises responsibility and responsiveness to community needs. - (vii) to operate as a specialist or a generalist with regard to the above.
+- (i) to provide knowledge of social, economic, managerial, legal and physical systems which collectively contribute to the success or failure of the development and management of the Urban Estate. - (ii) to initiate proposals for the development of property and, as part of the process, to: - satisfy economic, finance, legal and planning constraints; - establish an appropriate management structure (including joint ventures) to allow the development to be completed as efficiently as possible; - monitor the development process ensuring that consultants and contractors satisfy the needs of the client organisation; - estimate the social costs and benefits of development and community acceptance of this. - (iii) to manage a group of properties or a property portfolio in order to: - provide and maintain an adequate return to the owner/investor; - satisfy the needs of the tenants; - protect and maintain the urban environment. - (iv) to develop and advise on appropriate investment strategies in isolation or as part of an overall investment portfolio. - to participate as a member of an organisation's management team or as the leader of such a team, and develop corporate policy. - (vi) to develop an appreciation of a professional ethic which emphasises responsibility and responsiveness to community needs. - (vii) to operate as a specialist or a generalist with regard to the above. - (viii) to operate at middle to senior level in an organisation.